-Of course, if $\rtimes_\mu=\rtimes_r$ is the reduced crossed product functor, this gives the deformation by continuous cocycles as defined in \cite{BNS}.
+Of course, if $\rtimes_\mu=\rtimes_r$ is the reduced crossed-product functor, this gives the deformation by continuous cocycles as defined in \cite{BNS}.
 Unfortunately, the above construction only works for continuous cocycles, while in general one needs to consider Borel cocycles.
 Covering Borel cocycles in the reduced case has been the major effort in \cite{BNS}.